Journal Prompts for Beltane

 Trying a habit tracker

-Add journal prompts to your favorite habit tracker, be it standalone or in your planner.
-There’s nothing that brings as much joy as filling in another habit tracker box!
+Add writing prompts to your favorite habit tracker, be it standalone or in your planner.
+There's nothing that brings as much joy as filling in another habit tracker box!
 Do check in with yourself occasionally to see if the tracker is still serving you or if you can give it a rest.
 In the meantime, make your rituals second nature by tracking them.

 (We have a few downloadable habit trackers if you need one!)